 How do they use the results of these tests?

-Should they ultimately arrest and charge you with a Virginia DUI, they will use their “findings” to establish you were drunk driving.
+If they arrest you for DUI, law enforcement will use their “findings” of your FSTs to establish you were drunk driving.
 Most will write down their findings and put them in their police reports.
-In many jurisdictions, they will record your tests on their cruiser video, which (if they look bad for you) they will play at court to establish that you were drunk driving.
+In many jurisdictions, they will record your tests from their cruiser video and play in court to establish that you were drunk driving.

 Am I required to take these tests?

-Under Virginia law, and US Constitutional Law, you are not required to give evidence against yourself.
+Under the Virginia and United States Constitution, you are not required to give evidence against yourself.
 Therefore, you are permitted to refuse any or all of these FSTs.
-Because of the non-scientific nature of these tests, we believe that they are typically harmful to your case, and we’d recommend asserting your 5th Amendment Right to Remain Silent.
+Because of the non-scientific nature of these tests, we believe that they are typically harmful to your case recommend asserting your 5th Amendment Right to Remain Silent.

 I thought I was required to take a Breath Test under Virginia Law?

 This is a big misconception.
-There is no requirement that you take the Preliminary Breath Test on the side of the road when being investigated for DUI here in Virginia.
+There is no requirement that you take the Preliminary Breath Test (PBT) on the side of the road when being investigated for a Virginia DUI.

-There is, however, a requirement that you take the breath test back at the police station under certain circumstances.
+However, there is a requirement that you take the breath test back at the police station under certain circumstances.
 Should you refuse to take this test, you may be charged with Civil Refusal, which can lead to an automatic suspension of your privilege to drive here in Virginia for a year.
+The PBT and the breath test at the police station, however, should not be confused.

 Do you have more questions about your Virginia DUI?
 Reach out.